redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

+# Preflight cert suite Role

+Preflight is a commandline interface for validating if OpenShift operator bundles and containers meet minimum requirements for Red Hat OpenShift Certification.

-# This role is to run preflight cert suite
+This role implements the preflight test suite as part of DCI Application Agent.

 ## Variables